SimplySecurity/SimplyEmail/README.md

 ( ) Fix import errors with Glob
 ( ) Add in "[@]something.com" to search Regex and engines ( ) Add errors for Captcha limit's
-( ) Add auto redirects for WGET and supplied Domain Names ( ) Add Threading/Multi to GitHub Search
+(/) Add auto redirects for WGET and supplied Domain Names: may need httrack?
+( ) Add Threading/Multi to GitHub Search
+( ) Fix Issues with Join()
 ```